Spanish and Japanese (BA)

 4 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 Japan is an exciting country, and one that inspires much interest.
 It remains the world's most powerful economies with businesses and other organisations continuing to need graduates who can understand Japanese as well as Japan.
 As a student of Spanish and Japanese at Cardiff, you will study the Japanese language and society alongside Spanish and Spanish cultural modules.
 Your third year will be spent abroad with approximately half the year spent in Japan and the other in Spain, providing you with the opportunity to truly immerse yourself into the language and culture of both countries.
-As part of one of the leading Business Schools, the Cardiff Japanese Studies Centre strives for excellence in all areas of its operations with a number of research-active staff.
+The Cardiff Japanese Studies Centre strives for excellence in all areas of its operations with a number of research-active staff.

 |How to apply||www.cardiff.ac.uk/howtoapply|

 |Typical places available||The School admits 170 students each year to its undergraduate degree programmes.|

 |Typical applications received||630|

 This is a four year degree of which the third year is spent in Japan and Spain.

 In the first year you will take modules in the Japanese language, which are designed to introduce the language and its writing system.
 You will also study key points from Japanese history, so that further study of the modern country can be pursued in later years.

 The remainder of your modules will be taken from modules within the School of Modern Languages covering the Spanish language as well as cultural modules relating to Spain.

 Details of modules are as follows: